luxette/under-construction/README.md

-## Built in Flask
+## Built in Flask and Bootstrap

-# Deploy by: python manage.py runserver
+# Run the application
+- `python manage.py runserver`